clnhlzmn/blog/_drafts/copper-kitten.md

 Note that type annotations are not required.
 For clarity the programmer can annotate the types of let bound variables, functions parameters, and function return types using the `: T` syntax.
 For example `let id: (A) A = (a: A):A a`.
 Type annotations are not yet fully implemented, but it should be an easy feature to finish.
 At the moment there are not any situations that _require_ annotations.
 I would like to add record types and corresponding syntax such as `a.b` which will, as far as I know, require limited type annotations.

+### C Language Bindings

-Another type of function literal expression is `cfun`.
-This is used to create a binding to a function defined in C for doing IO and whatever else you would rather do in C. In the [example][simple_io.ck] there are two `cfun` defined at the top that are used to read and write characters on stdout and stdin respectively.
+Another type of function expression is `cfun`.
+These can be used any place an ordinary function expression can be used. `cfun` is used to create a binding to a function defined in C for doing IO and whatever else you would rather do in C. In the [example][simple_io.ck] there are two `cfun` that are used to read and write characters on stdout and stdin respectively.
 A `cfun` looks like `cfun id Type` where `id` is the identifier that matches the identifier of the function in C and `Type` is the type of that function.
 The `native_read` and `native_write` functions are implemented [here][builtin_cfuns.c].
 The file that defines the native functions must be compiled and linked with the output from ckc/cka (this is illustrated [here][makefile]).

+## Implementation

+The implementation of CK includes a compiler, assembler, and runtime.

+### Compiler

+The CK compiler ([ckc]) takes a single program.ck file and compiles it to a CK assembly file program.cka.
+Compilation proceeds in a few steps.

+1. Parse program.ck using ANTLR4.

+2. Convert the ast that is produced by ANTLR to a simpler ast that is easier to work with.

+3. Type check the program.

+4. Compile the program.

+### Assembler

+The CK assembler ([cka]) takes a single program.cka file (program) and converts it to a C99 program.c file that includes the CK program bytecode and the program entry point. program.c must be compiled and linked with any files containing definitions of `cfun`s and with the chosen garbage collection implementation file (one of copying\_gc.c, incremental\_gc.c, or mark\_compact\_gc.c).

-### Implementation
+### Runtime

-### Future Work
+## Future Work